Still have questions? Leave a comment

 I wanted to click their picture.

-Relative pronouns give more information about other nouns/pronouns in the sentence and connect parts of a sentence.
+Relative pronouns introduce a relative clause, giving more information about other nouns/pronouns in the sentence and connecting parts of a sentence.
 They help to create complex sentences.

 Some examples of relative pronouns are who, whom, which, whose, and that.
 Here are some sentences to understand relative clauses better: